xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 ##### Before you start

 Before you start sending jobs out to the grid engine, it's good to get some default settings in place.
 These are things that you don't want to have to specify everytime you run UGE because none of them should change regularly.
 These settings get placed in a file in your unix home directory named *.sge_request*.
 You should open that file and add at least some of the following lines.
 Things you need to fill in are in brackets ( < ).
+Ignore all the backticks in the following code, you can see what the whole file would look like below the examples:

 Tell UGE what default queue you should dispatch jobs to (for us in the Shendure lab, this should be ravana.q: